kyuupichan/ieee754/docs/ieee754.rst

 .. exception:: Inexact

-   One of the five IEEE-754 signals, this is raised when the infinitely precise result cannot be represented in the destination format.
+   One of the five IEEE-754 signals, `Inexact` is signalled when the infinitely precise result cannot be represented in the destination format.
 This is perhaps the most common signal.

    The default result is the precise result rounded according to the rounding mode to fit the destination format.